jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 }
 ```

-In the example above, we can see the use of the type selector and the setting of the `color` value to the `background-color` property.
-Because both of these rule sets are from the same origin and also have the same specificity, the order in which styles are declared will be taken into consideration, the declaration that appears last will take precedence.
+In the code above, we can see the use of the type selector and the setting of the `color` value to the `background-color` property.
+Because both of these rules are from the same origin and also have the same specificity, the order in which styles are declared will be taken into consideration, the rule that appears last will take precedence.
 In this instance, the `background-color` will be `blue`.
-We can, however (not recommended) use the `!important` declaration to override the normal declaration conflict resolution steps and brute force an increase in specificity.
+We can, however (not recommended) use the `!important` statement to override the normal declaration conflict resolution steps and brute force an increase in specificity.

 ## Specificity

-If the browser is unable to resolve any declaration conflicts by checking their origin, the next step is an attempted resolution via declaration specificity.
+If the browser is unable to resolve any declaration conflicts by checking their origin, the next step is an attempted resolution via specificity.
 This is where things get a little more tricky and where most of the trip-ups tend to take place.

 Specificity is evaluated in two parts: